10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 ```

 You can also use this library if you would like to send site data on Web Vitals directly to your analytics service.
-The package wont help you
+The package won't help you
 identify whats wrong, but it will tell you where your site is starting to slip in terms of web vitals health in a customized and dynamic way.

 ```